EDUCBA Logo

 Explanation:

-• As we can see in the above example, the user can also put the parameter of find function of the other fields of the document.
+• As we can see in the above example, the user can also put the parameter of the find function of the other fields of the document.

-• As the “name” is also a field on which each document can be filtered, so the document having the “name” as “sunita” is found and all its details are displayed to the user on the console.
+• As the “name” is also a field on which each document can be filtered, so the document having the “name” as “sunita” is found, and all its details are displayed to the user on the console.

 Code: